 These are unprecedented times.
 For many businesses rent is one of the most, if not the most, significant outgoing.
-For leases with quarterly rent payments, there is a rent payment date this month.
-If your business has already been affected by Covid19 and the associated isolation measures, you may find that you do not have the funds to meet your rent payment.
+If your business has been affected by Covid19 and the associated isolation measures, you may find that you do not have the funds to meet your rent payments.
 This guidance looks at the legal options, the steps your landlord may be considering and practical suggestions for moving forward.
-At the time of preparation information about government initiatives which may provide some assistance is scant.

 You need a clear picture of your financial position.
 This should include: